ProphetManX/ProphetsWay.EFTools/README.md

 ## Running the tests

-The library has 9 unit tests currently.
-I only covered code that exercises the iBatisTools functionality.
+The library has 21 unit tests currently.
+I only covered code that exercises the EFTools functionality.
-They are created with an XUnit test project, as well as Example projects with differing iBatis SqlMap.config setups.
+They are created with an XUnit test project.
+Unfortunately I don't have the unit tests running in the build pipeline because they are actually hitting a local database to run.

-Unfortunately I don't have the unit tests running in the build pipeline because they are actually hitting my local database to run.
+If you look at the project ```ProphetsWay.EFTools.Tests``` you'll see that each set of tests is actually just a new class inheriting from each original test class, but overriding a property that returns an instance of a particular interface.
+It looks confusing, but this is so I can fully test ```IExampleDataAccess``` as defined within ```ProphetsWay.Example.DataAccess``` using the same tests the example project defined, but with using my new custom implementation which utilizes EFTools.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/ProphetManX/ProphetsWay.iBatisTools/tags).
+For the versions available, see the [tags on this repository](https://github.com/ProphetManX/ProphetsWay.EFTools/tags).

 ## Authors

 * **G. Gordon Nasseri** - *Initial work* - [ProphetManX](https://github.com/ProphetManX)

-See also the list of [contributors](https://github.com/ProphetManX/ProphetsWay.iBatisTools/graphs/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/ProphetManX/ProphetsWay.EFTools/graphs/contributors) who participated in this project.

 ## License